African art: Traditional African religions

 Traditional African religions have been extremely influential on African art forms across the continent.
 African art often stems from the themes of religious symbolism, functionalism and utilitarianism.
 With many pieces of art that are created for spiritual rather than purely creative purposes.
 The majority of popular African artworks can be understood as the tools, such as the representative figurines used in religious rituals and ceremonies.
 Many African cultures emphasize the importance of ancestors as intermediaries between the living, the Gods, and the supreme creator.
 Art is seen as a way to contact these spirits of ancestors.
-Art may also be used to depict Gods and is valued for its functional purposes.
-For example, African God Ogun who is the God of iron, war, and craftsmanship.
+Art may also be used to depict deities, for example, the Yoruba deity Ogun who presides over iron, war, and craftsmanship, and is valued for its functional purposes.

-However, it is important to note that the arrival of both Christianity and Islam have also greatly influenced the art of the African continent, and the traditions of both have been integrated into the beliefs and artwork of traditional African religion.
+The arrival of both Christianity and Islam greatly influenced the art of the African continent, and the traditions of both have been integrated into the beliefs and artwork of traditional African religion.